JavaScriptKC/workshop/labs/Shell.md

   ctime: Sat Oct 13 2012 13:40:04 GMT-0500 (CDT) }
 ```

-We're concerned with the size and blksize properties for this exercise.
+We're concerned with the size and blksize properties of the stat object for this exercise.

-With these properties we can create a read stream that starts at the beginning of the file and continues until to the end.
+With these properties we can create a read stream that starts at the beginning of the file and continues to the end.
 Each ```blksize``` bytes of the file will be provided to us through a callback.
 Here's the implementation:

 ```js
 'tail': function (args) {